korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 ## MAVROS frames

-[MAVROS](http://wiki.ros.org/mavros) is ROS package for communication with MAVLink devices.
+[MAVROS](http://wiki.ros.org/mavros) is a ROS package for communication with MAVLink devices.
 It provides following frames of reference:

 * `map` (corresponds to `MAV_FRAME_LOCAL_ENU`);
 * `base_link` (Front-Left-Up variant of `MAV_FRAME_LOCAL_RPY`);